tonyliuzj/librix/README.md

 # Librix

-Librix is a Next.js–powered media explorer web application that lets you index and browse files (PDF, MP4, images, etc.) stored on one or more remote HTTP/WebDAV–style servers.
+Librix is a Next.js–powered media explorer web application that lets you index and browse files (PDF, MP4, images, audio, markdown, text, etc.) stored on one or more remote HTTP/WebDAV–style servers.
 You run a small VPS frontend that proxies and catalogs content in SQLite, while storage back-ends live on low-cost shared hosting or any HTTP server.

 ## Features

 - **Full-text search** by filename across all backends
-- **Explorer UI**: navigate folder hierarchies, "Up" button, custom paths
+- **Explorer UI**: navigate folder hierarchies with breadcrumb navigation
-- **Inline viewer** for PDFs, images, video (uses HTTP Range requests)
+- **Inline viewer** for PDFs, images, video, audio, markdown, and text files (uses HTTP Range requests)
-- **Auto-rescan**, manual rescan, or disable scanning per backend
+- **Auto-rescan**: background cron job scans backends at configured intervals
 - **Admin panel**: add/edit/delete backends, name them, configure auth & intervals
 - **NextAuth** credentials provider: only admins can manage backends
 - Guests can browse & view files without seeing backend URLs
+- **Modern UI**: Built with shadcn/ui components and Tailwind CSS

 ## Prerequisites

-- **Node.js** ≥16
+- **Node.js** ≥18
 - **npm** or **yarn**
 - **VPS** or server with public HTTPS (for production)
 - Shared HTTP/WebDAV storage backends with directory listing enabled

 ## Getting Started